Hi! I’m Kathy

 In those early months, I practiced every day, sometimes even twice a day.
 I rolled out my mat even when my body felt stiff, weak, or resistant.
 Over time, that habit taught me discipline, resilience, and the understanding that transformation happens gradually through daily effort.

 And yes, there were setbacks.
-More often than I’d like to admit.
+More than I’d like to admit.

-I was drawn to the physical intensity, and I pushed too hard at times.
-It took me a long time to understand that yoga isn't about pushing.
-It's about balance.
+I was drawn to the practice's physical intensity, and I pushed too hard at times.
+It took years to understand that yoga isn't about pushing, it's about balance.
 Learning to back off and meet myself where I was taught me something more valuable than any posture: how to practice sustainably, blending effort with compassion.

 Breathing was the building block.